Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 As the writer, you can summersault the story to reveal true intentions at the end or use the unreliable narrator to help you craft an even better plot twist idea down the line.

-In a list of plot twist ideas, we can’t not mention Gone Girl by Gillian Flynn.
+In a list of plot twist ideas, we can’t forget Gone Girl by Gillian Flynn.
 The book has many plot twists revolving around the 2 unreliable narrators in husband-and-wife Nick and Amy.

 Besides the initial twist that Amy takes over as narrator, oh and she’s actually not dead, the story unravels and takes the reader on an insane roller coaster ride.